-- (b) Construction materials. - (1) This clause implements the Buy American Act (41 U.S.C.
-10a-10d) by providing a preference for domestic construction material.
-In addition, the Contracting Officer has determined that the Trade Agreements Act and the North American Free Trade Agreement (NAFTA) apply to this acquisition.
-Therefore, the Buy American Act restrictions are waived for designated country and NAFTA country construction materials. - (2) The Contractor shall use only domestic, designated country, or NAFTA country construction material in performing this contract, except as provided in paragraphs (b)(3) and (b)(4) of this clause. - (3) The requirement in paragraph (b)(2) of this clause does not apply to the construction materials or components listed by the Government as follows: None - (4) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(3) of this clause if the Government determines that-- - (i) The cost of domestic construction material would be unreasonable.
-The cost of a particular domestic construction material subject to the
+- (b) Domestic preference. - (1) This clause implements the Buy American Act (41 U.S.C.
+10a 10d) by providing a preference for domestic construction material.
+The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraphs (b)(2) and (b)(3) of this clause. - (2) This requirement does not apply to the construction material or components listed by the Government as follows: None - (3) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(2) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable.
+The cost of a particular domestic construction material subject to the requirements of the Buy

-- restrictions of the Buy American Act is unreasonable when the cost of such material exceeds the cost of foreign material by more than 6 percent; - (ii) The application of the restriction of the Buy American Act to a particular construction material would be impracticable or inconsistent with the public interest; or - (iii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available commercial quantities of a satisfactory quality. - (c) Request for determination of inapplicability of the Buy American Act.
+- American Act is unreasonable when the cost of such material exceeds the cost of foreign material by more than 6 percent; - (ii) The application of the restriction of the Buy American Act to a particular construction material would be impracticable or inconsistent with the public interest; or - (iii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available commercial quantities of a satisfactory quality. - (c) Request for determination of inapplicability of the Buy American Act.

-- (i) Any Contractor request to use foreign construction material in accordance with paragraph (b)(4) of this clause shall include adequate information for Government evaluation of the request, including-- - (A) A description of the foreign and domestic construction materials; - (B) Unit of measure; - (C) Quantity; - (D) Price; - (E) Time of delivery or availability; - (F) Location of the construction project; - (G) Name and address of the proposed supplier; and - (H) A detailed justification of the reason for use of foreign construction materials cited in accordance with paragraph (b)(3) of this clause. - (ii) A request based on unreasonable cost shall include a reasonable survey of the market and a completed price comparison table in the format in paragraph (d) of this clause. - (iii) The price of construction material shall include all delivery costs to the construction site and any applicable duty (whether or not a duty-free certificate may be issued). - (iv) Any Contractor request for a determination submitted after contract award shall explain why the Contractor could not reasonably foresee the need for such determination and could not have requested the determination before contract award.
-If the Contractor does not submit a satisfactory explanation, the Contracting Officer need not make a determination.
+- (i) Any Contractor request to use foreign construction material in accordance with paragraph (b)(3) of this clause shall include adequate information for Government evaluation of the request, including- - (A) A description of the foreign and domestic construction materials; - (B) Unit of measure; - (C) Quantity; - (D) Price; - (E) Time of delivery or availability; - (F) Location of the construction project; - (G) Name and address of the proposed supplier; and - (H) A detailed justification of the reason for use of foreign construction materials cited in accordance with paragraph (b)(3) of this clause. - (ii) A request based on unreasonable cost shall include a reasonable survey of the market and a completed price comparison table in the format in paragraph (d) of this clause. - (iii) The price of construction material shall include all delivery costs to the construction site and any applicable duty (whether or not a duty-free certificate may be issued). - (iv) Any Contractor request for a determination submitted after contract award shall explain why the Contractor could not reasonably foresee the need for such determination and could not have requested the determination before contract award.
+If the Contractor does not submit a satisfactory explanation, the Contracting Officer need not make a determination. - (2) If the Government determines after contract award that an exception to the Buy American Act applies and the Contracting Officer and the Contractor negotiate adequate consideration, the Contracting Officer will modify the contract to allow use of the foreign construction material.
+However, when the basis for the exception is the unreasonable price of a domestic construction material, adequate consideration is not less than the differential established in paragraph (b)(3)(i) of this clause.

-- (2) If the Government determines after contract award that an exception to the Buy American Act applies and the Contracting Officer and the Contractor negotiate adequate consideration, the Contracting Officer will modify the contract to allow use of the foreign construction material.
-However, when the basis for the exception is the unreasonable price of a domestic construction material, adequate consideration is not less than the differential established in paragraph (b)(4)(i) of this clause. - (3) Unless the Government determines that an exception to the Buy American Act applies, use of foreign construction material is noncompliant with the Buy American Act. - (d) Data.
+- (3) Unless the Government determines that an exception to the Buy American Act applies, use of foreign construction material is noncompliant with the Buy American Act. - (c) Data.
 To permit evaluation of requests under paragraph (c) of this clause based on unreasonable cost, the Contractor shall include the following information and any applicable supporting data based on the survey of suppliers: